 - Weight and height of members of athletics teams

-Students may request through the Registrar’s Office that the college not release directory information.
+Students may request through Cardinal Central that the college not release directory information.

 - Financial Aid